adolfont/caes005-introduction-to-functional-programming/README.md

 ## Professor

 Adolfo Neto is an Associate Professor at UTFPR.
 He is a member of the [Education, Training, & Adoption Working Group of the Erlang Ecosystem Foundation](https://erlef.org/wg/education).
 He is also co-creator and co-host of the [Elixir em Foco podcast](https://elixiremfoco.com/), a podcast about Elixir and the BEAM for the Portuguese-speaking community.
+You can [watch some videos here](https://youtube.com/playlist?list=PLF5ttO8F-IsQGrQdSBLuGps8CUFNt2P-3).

 ## Learning Objectives